 Phone: (518) 463-3200

-Court of Appeals - State of New York - This link is to the Court of Appeals, which is New York's highest state court.
-This link provides information to court decisions on various legal matters, rules of law in New York and frequently asked questions regarding the legal practice in New York.
+Court of Appeals - State of New York - Visit the website of the Court of Appeals, New York's highest state court.
+Find information on court decisions on various legal matters, rules of law in New York, and frequently asked questions regarding the legal practice in New York.
 The Court of Appeals for the State of New York is located at:

 New York State Court of Appeals